 Painting Imperial Fists

 So, how do you paint Imperial Fists?
 Well, there’s lots of ways to do yellow and so we will cover a few.
-Typically, Yellow is considered a pretty hard color to do correctly since yellow pigments tend to have poor coverage (for more on paints and their properties, check out Lupercalcal’s article on the basics of paint).
+Typically, Yellow is considered a pretty hard color to do correctly since yellow pigments tend to have poor coverage.
 As such, we will be looking at two airbrush methods as well as a contrast method that are all hopefully fairly simple to do.
 These different methods all look completely different and will hopefully give you a sense of the wide range of approaches you can take to painting Fists.

 A Note on Heraldry